MONNK-CODE/MONNK-CODE/README.md

 * 🌍  I'm based in Illinois
 * 🖥️  See my portfolio at [monnk.com](http://monnk-code.github.io/PORTFOLIO/)
 * ✉️  You can contact me at  <a href="mailto:monnk101@gmail.com">monnk101@gmail.com"</a>
-* 🧠  I'm learning Python
+* 🧠  I'm love learning New Things
 * 🤝  I'm open to collaborating on Innovative Projects
 * ⚽  I love playing soccer